-19.94.030 Applicability.
+- 19.94.030 Applicability.
 This ordinance shall apply to wellhead protection overlay district zones as defined herein for Department of Water Supply wells.
-Nonconforming uses as defined in section 19.04.040 are subject to the provisions of section 19.500.110 of this code.

-- 19.94.040 Wellhead protection overlay district zones and WPOD zones are delineated by the University of Hawaii Department of Geology and Geophysics utilizing a fixed distance for Zone A nearest to the well, and TOT distance criteria for Zones B and C using the United States Geological Survey three-dimensional numerical groundwater model MODFLOW followed by a particle tracking program MODPATH.
+Nonconforming uses as defined in section 19.04.040 are subject to the provisions of section 19.500.110 of this code. - 19.94.040 Wellhead protection overlay district zones and maps.
+WPOD zones are delineated by the University of Hawaii Department of Geology and Geophysics utilizing a fixed distance for Zone A nearest to the well, and TOT distance criteria for Zones B and C using the United States Geological Survey three-dimensional numerical groundwater model MODFLOW followed by a particle tracking program MODPATH.
 Zone B is intended to designate a conservative estimate of the area that may contribute bacteria and viruses to the wellhead.
-A twoyear TOT criterion is based on survival times for bacteria and viruses in soil and groundwater.
-Zone C is based on a ten year TOT to allow sufficient time to implement management and remedial measures to mitigate contamination from accidental contaminant spills and other causes. - A. The WPOD zones are superimposed on all current zoning districts and identified on the maps entitled "Wellhead Protection Overlay District Zones", dated June 4, 2013, on file in the Office of the County Clerk with certified copies being placed on file in the Department of Planning and the Department of Water Supply Said Wellhead Protection Overlay District zone maps shall be deemed to be incorporated herein by reference, and may be amended in the same manner as any part of this chapter.
+A two-year TOT criterion is based on survival times for bacteria and viruses in soil and groundwater.
+Zone C is based on a ten-year TOT to allow sufficient time to implement management and remedial measures to mitigate contamination from accidental contaminant spills and other causes. - A. The WPOD zones are superimposed on all current zoning districts and identified on the maps entitled "Wellhead Protection Overlay

+District Zones", dated June 4, 2013, on file in the Office of the County Clerk with certified copies being placed on file in the Department of Planning and the Department of Water Supply.
+Said Wellhead Protection Overlay District zone maps shall be deemed to be incorporated herein by reference, and may be amended in the same manner as any part of this chapter.

-The WPOD zones are designated as follows: B.
+B. The WPOD zones are designated as follows:

-ZONE A - 50 feet direct chemical contamination zone.
+1. ZONE A - 50 feet direct chemical contamination zone.
 Zone A is defined as the fixed 50-foot radius around each well.
-The purpose of this zone is to provide protection from vandalism, tampering of other breats at a well site.
+The purpose of this zone is to provide protection from vandalism, tampering, or other threats at a well site.

-ZONE B Indirect microbial contamination zone.
-Zone B consists of the surface area overlying the portion of an aquifer that contributes water to the well within two years.
+2. ZONE B - Indirect microbial contamination zone.
+Zone B consists of the surface area overlying the portion of an aquifer that contributes water to the well within two years...

-3. ZONE Indirect chemical contamination zone.
-Zone consists of the surface area overlying the portion of an aquifer that contributes water to the well within ten years.
+3. ZONE C - Indirect chemical contamination zone.
+Zone C consists of the surface area overlying the portion of an aquifer that contributes water to the well within ten years.

-19.94.050 Regulations for Zone A. Permitted uses: Necessary public utilities/facilities including the construction, maintenance, repair, and enlargement of prinking water supply-related facilities including but not limited to wells, pipelines, aqueducts, and tunnels.
+- 19.94.050 Regulations for Zone A. Permitted uses: Necessary public utilities/facilities including the construction, maintenance, repair, and enlargement of drinking water supply-related facilities including but not limited to wells, pipelines, aqueducts, and tunnels.

-19.94.060 Regulations for Zone B.

-Permitted uses: All uses permitted in the underlying zoning districts, unless required to obtain a wellhead protection permit pursuant to subsection B below, or prohibited in subsection C below.
+- 19.94.060 Regulations for Zone B. A. Permitted uses: All uses permitted in the underlying zoning districts, unless required to obtain a wellhead protection permit pursuant to subsection B below, or prohibited in subsection C below.

-Permit required.
-The following uses in Zone B shall require a B. wellhead protection permit issued by the director of Water Supply pursuant to section 19.94.080.
+- B. Permit required.
+The following uses in Zone B shall require a wellhead protection permit issued by the director of Water Supply pursuant to section 19.94,080.

-Commercial automobile body/repair shops.
+- Commercial automobile body/repair shops.

-2. Car washes.
+- Car washes.

-3. Cement/concrete plants.
+- Cement/concrete plants.

-4. Gas stations.
+- Gas stations.

-5. Fleet/trucking/bus terminals.
+- Fleet/trucking/bus terminals.

-6. Dry cleaners.
+- Dry cleaners.

-7. Irrigated crops using soil fumigants (>50 acres) or pesticides rated by the U.S. Environmental Protection Agency as having high leachability potential.
+- 7. Irrigated crops using soil fumigants (>50 acres) or pesticides rated by the U.S. Environmental Protection Agency as having high leachability potential, listed in Appendix B attached hereto.

-Commercial machine shops.
+- 8. Commercial machine shops.

-Commercial wood preserving/treating facilities.
+- 9. Commercial wood preserving/treating facilities.

-10. Confined animal feeding operations.
+- Confined animal feeding operations.

-11. Commercial equipment maintenance/fueling areas.
+- 11. Commercial equipment maintenance/fueling areas.

-12. Hospitals.
+- 12. Hospitals.

-13. Parking lots/malls (>50 spaces)
+- 13. Parking lots/malls (>50 spaces).

-14. Waste transfer/recycling stations.
+- Waste transfer/recycling stations.

-non-residential facilities involving collection, 15. handling, manufacture, use, storage transfer or disposal of more than 55 gallons of petroleum products or more than 10 gallons for any other regulated substance as defined herein.
+- 15. All non-residential facilities involving collection, handling, manufacture, use, storage, transfer or disposal of more

+than 55 gallons of petroleum products or more than 10 gallons for any other regulated substance as defined herein.